-Here are the best places in Central Park and elsewhere in Manhattan to see fall foliage, including special guided walks, fall color cams and more.
+Here are the best places in Central Park and elsewhere in Manhattan to see fall foliage, including virtual guided walks, fall color cams and more.

 Great places to start are Central Park’s Literary Walk and the Bow Bridge.

 Here are more suggestions from The Central Park Conservancy, the organization which oversees the maintenance of the park:

 Featuring a quadruple row of American elms, the Mall is home to one of the largest and last remaining stands of these trees in North America.

 Did you know the Mall is also the Park’s only intentional straight line?